edgedb/easy-edgedb/chapter10/index.md

 Besides `\n` and `\t` there are quite a few other escape characters - you can see the complete list {ref}`here <docs:ref_eql_lexical_str_escapes>`.
 Some are rare but hexadecimal with `\x` and unicode escape character with `\u` are two that might be useful.

 For a quick example of unicode escape characters, try pasting this into your REPL to decode it into what Van Helsing had to say during his first visit.
+The output is a surprise!

 ```edgeql
 select '\u004E\u0061\u0079\u002C\u0020\u0049\u0020\u0061\u006D